ethereum/go-ethereum/cmd/signer/README.md

 ### account_signTransaction

 #### Sign transactions
-   Signs a transactions and respons with the signed transaction in RLP encoded form.
+   Signs a transactions and responds with the signed transaction in RLP encoded form.

 #### Arguments
   - from [address]: account to send the transaction from
-  - passphrase [string]: passphrase to unlock the from account
   - Transaction object:
      - transaction.to [address]: receiver account
      - gas [number]: maximum amount of gas to burn